This blog post contains affiliate links. This does not alter the price that you pay, but I may receive a small commission based on my recommendation.

 As in the spare bedroom, we knew that we would have to replace the ceiling and have some remedial work done since the previous owner had badly patched up damage from a leak.
 Most problems we discovered have been ‘eye roll moments’.
 That’s a completely different subject entirely, and I risk going off on a tangent, so what I really want to talk to you about is wall panelling!

-I love it.
-I love all the styles.
+I love panelled walls.
+I love all of the styles.
 I love how much texture and structure it can bring to a room and most of all I love that it’s really easy to do yourself!
 Here’s how we did ours, step by step.

 WHAT YOU WILL NEED: